-If you are planning to buy a home of your own you may have been planning this move for a long time.
+If you are planning on buying a first home, you may have been planning this move for a long time.
 Becoming a new homeowner has many advantages, however, there are challenges too.
+It is worth making some preparation by doing a little research and learning from those who have successfully done it before.
 Here are some top tips for when you are buying a first home.

-Preparing to buy your first home
+Preparing for buying a first home

 Buying your first home is a huge rite of passage and is as exciting as it is stressful.
 It’s certainly not something that you can do on a whim, and it needs some careful planning before you even start considering wallpaper samples and decorative doorstops.

 Check out your credit score

-One important thing you’re going to want to look at is your credit rating.
+One important thing you need to look at before buying a first home is your credit rating.
 If you have poor credit, it’s going to be harder to get a mortgage, so this is the first thing you’re going to want to tackle before you head to the banks.

 It can feel really daunting to even look at your credit score, but you can’t work on it if you don’t know where it currently is.
 If you don’t have any credit at all, you can start building it up by getting a credit card, making a few small purchases each month and paying it off in full.